 - Rook is the second most powerful piece on the board with 5 points.

 - 1 queen is equivalent to 9 pawns, 1 rook is equivalent to 5 pawns, 1 knight is equivalent to 3 pawns, and 1 bishop is equivalent to 3 pawns.

-Note that the king is not assigned any points in this system because we can’t exchange it.
+Note that the king is not assigned any points in this system because we can’t exchange them.

 And if you are thinking why we can’t exchange it, then it is because a king can’t be captured in chess.
 A chess game ends immediately at checkmate which is the point just before the king is actually captured.

 Also, remember that this chess piece relative value system is only to give you a general idea about the chess pieces’ value.
 Don’t rely blindly on it!